7 min read

 Answer: “Because it makes me feel good and happy.

-This method allows you to realize real insights into yourself.
+This method allows you to gain real insights into yourself.
 So, like a curious child, constantly ask yourself, “Why?

 2. Define your niche